Ballada (album): Background and release

-In early 2013, Amuro had started her own record label titled Dimension Point, offering her 11th studio album Feel (2013) as its first commercial work.
-She then release a series of digital singles: "Neonlight Lipstick" and "Ballerina".
+In early 2013, Amuro started her own record label titled Dimension Point, offering her 11th studio album Feel (2013) as its first commercial work.
+She then released a series of digital singles: "Neonlight Lipstick" and "Ballerina".
 These tracks were included on her January 2014 recording "Tsuki", a ballad written for the Japanese film Dakishimetai: Shinjitsu no Monogatari (2014).
-A month later, the singer revealed a special website that included a voting poll with all her ballad songs on it; this would later be revealed that selected tracks would appear on Ballada.
+A month later, the singer revealed a special website that included a voting poll with all her ballad songs on it; it was later revealed that selected tracks would appear on Ballada.
 Not long after, Amuro announced the release of Ballada.
 Out of 38 ballads listed on voting poll, 15 were selected.
-All apart from four tracks were featured in their original form; "Sweet 19 Blues" and "Can You Celebrate?" were re-recorded for the compilation; "Tsuki" being the only new recording added to the release; and "Contrail" being re-recorded and re-arranged by Nao'ymt, whom produced the original version.
-Japanese composer, Taro Hakase, was credited as a featured artist on "Can You Celebrate?", performing the violin.
+All apart from four tracks were featured in their original form; "Sweet 19 Blues" and "Can You Celebrate?" were re-recorded for the compilation; "Tsuki" being the only new recording added to the release; and "Contrail" being re-recorded and re-arranged by Nao'ymt, who produced the original version.
+Japanese composer Taro Hakase was credited as a featured artist on "Can You Celebrate?", performing the violin.

-Ballada was released by Dimension Point and Avex Trax on June 2, 2014 in three physical formats, and for digital consumption.
+Ballada was released by Dimension Point and Avex Trax on June 4, 2014 in three physical formats, and via digital distribution.
 The three physical formats include a standard package that includes a 15-track compact disc, and the other two are DVD and Blu-Ray bundles that include 17 music videos, respectively.
 Included in the DVD/Blu-Ray formats are re-created visuals of her singles "Sweet 19 Blues"—blending a mixture of the original video and new footage of Amuro in the same setting—and a completely re-done video of "Can You Celebrate?".
-The cover art and photoshoot was photographed by Yasunari Kikuma, which has Amuro sitting in an empty room, wearing a red plaid dress and military-esque hat; additionally, art direction and the album's booklet was designed by Masaru Yoshikawa from AEI.
+The cover art and photoshoot were photographed by Yasunari Kikuma, which features Amuro sitting in an empty room, wearing a red plaid dress and military-esque hat; additionally, art direction and the album's booklet were designed by Masaru Yoshikawa from AEI.
 First-press editions come with a digipak and a special lenticular photographic print, alongside a generic poster of the album's photoshoot.